Stanford Geothermal Workshop

 326 Galvez St., Stanford, CA 94305-6105

-Come join the 42nd anniversary of the Stanford Geothermal Workshop -- one of the world's longest running technical meetings on the topic of geothermal energy!
-2017 Preliminary Schedule
+Come join the 43rd anniversary of the Stanford Geothermal Workshop -- one of the world's longest running technical meetings on the topic of geothermal energy!
+For an example, see Last year's Schedule (2017)

 The goals of the conference are to bring together engineers, scientists and managers involved in geothermal reservoir studies and developments; provide a forum for the exchange of ideas on the exploration, development and use of geothermal resources; and to enable prompt and open reporting of progress.
 We strongly encourage all scientists and engineers involved in geothermal reservoir technology to attend the workshop.